 Particles like mold and mildew, pollen, microbes, and dust can easily harm engine parts.
 Air filters keep the air that moves into the engine clean from clutter.
 The majority of vehicles have 2 types of air filters.
 The internal combustion air filter filters the air pulled into the engine and avoids added wear on the engine by eliminating pollutants.
 The cabin air filter operates to cleanse the air that moves into the cabin by eliminating unsafe elements from the air conditioning and heating systems.

-A dirty or clogged air filter could cause complications with the gas economy, efficiency, discharges, and sometimes can cause added engine repairs.
+A dirty or clogged air filter could cause complications with the gas economy, efficiency, and discharges, and sometimes can cause added engine repairs.
 Worn or unclean cabin air filters can negatively impact AC performance and may also pose a prospective health danger for the driver and any passengers.

 - Reduction of engine power or fuel economy